Pre Divorce Counseling Benefits

 Mental health and emotions

 Emotions may change as you process your divorce.
-You may experience the stages of grief, which could include feelings of guilt, anger, or sadness.
+You may experience the stages of grief, which could include feelings of guilt, anger, or sadness resulting from divorce.
 You could also experience low self-esteem.
-A good therapist can help you address these concerns and offer you life coaching and self-care tools as you begin a new stage of your life.
+Therapy can provide the support you need.
+A good divorce therapist can help you address these concerns and offer you life coaching and self-care tools as you begin a new stage of your life.
 A therapist may remind you that marriages end and that you’re not alone in your experience.
-Divorce can be challenging, but there are ways you can have a beneficial outcome and live a joyous new life.
+Divorce can be challenging, but there are ways you can have a beneficial outcome and live a joyous new life, including a therapist to talk to.

-Challenging thoughts or cognitive distortions may occur as you and your partner choose to end your relationship.
-Addressing those thoughts and feelings early can be a vital step because it can set you up for success and healthy self-esteem.
-Although healing these feelings or thoughts might take time, counseling may offer you the tools, patience, and confidence to nurture your mental well-being.
+Challenging thoughts or cognitive distortions may occur as you and your partner choose to divorce.
+Addressing those thoughts and feelings early can be a vital step because it can set you up for success and healthy self-esteem, after the divorce.
+Although healing these feelings or thoughts might take time, therapy or counseling with a good therapist may offer you the tools, patience, and confidence to nurture your mental well-being.

 Pre divorce counseling options

 Research shows that online counseling can be a helpful form of care for couples who have decided to divorce.
 For example, in a study of 300 couples in distress, researchers found that online counseling helped them work together more productively, improved their confidence, and decreased symptoms of individual depression and anxiety.
-The study also mentions that online counseling can help overcome common obstacles to mental health care, such as cost.
+The study also mentions that online counseling or therapy can help overcome common obstacles to mental health care, such as cost, especially during the divorce process.

 Takeaway